 - Remove the cupcakes from the refrigerator

 I always like to make things ahead of time when possible.
-The day-of order started with the items that take the longest to prepare and also keeps in mind which dishes are easiest to keep warm while the others finish.
+The day-of order starts with the items that take the longest to prepare and also keeps in mind which dishes are easiest to keep warm while the others finish.

 2020 Thanksgiving menu with schedule, grocery list, and equipment list